mauricioaniche/slr-crawler/README.md

 ## Caveats

 * It does not collect citation numbers from Springer and ScienceDirect, as these numbers are not available in the search page.
+In CSV, you will see a -1.
+* A "0" in the CSV indicates that the information was not available in the page.
 * In Google Scholar, it only collects the name of the first author.
 Google truncates large lists of authors.
 * Google Scholar quickly blocks you.
 Use larger sleep times, and crawl it in